jmDarcy/survival-analysis-heart-failure/README.md

 pdflatex main.tex
 ```

-## Outputs
+## Main outputs

-The repository contains the following main outputs:
+The repository contains:

-* Kaplan-Meier survival curves for the full sample and clinical subgroups;
+* survival curves for the full sample and selected subgroups;
-* Nelson-Aalen cumulative hazard estimates;
+* cumulative hazard estimates;
-* actuarial life table for 30-day intervals;
+* actuarial life-table summaries;
-* log-rank and Wilcoxon tests for subgroup comparisons;
+* nonparametric tests for subgroup differences;
 * AFT model comparison tables;
-* Weibull AFT full and reduced model estimates;
+* Weibull AFT estimates and prediction profiles;
-* probability plots for Weibull, log-normal and log-logistic distributions;
-* predicted survival and hazard profiles from AFT models;
-* Bayesian Weibull posterior summary and traceplots;
+* Bayesian posterior summaries and traceplots;
-* Cox model coefficient table and log hazard-ratio plot;
+* Cox model estimates;
-* proportional hazards diagnostics based on Schoenfeld residuals;
+* proportional hazards diagnostics;
-* Cox model with time interaction for ejection fraction;
-* delta-beta influence diagnostics;
+* influence diagnostics;
-* predicted Cox survival and hazard profiles for patient risk classes.
+* predicted survival and hazard profiles.

 ## Limitations

-The main limitations are:
+The main limitations of the project are:

-* only 299 observations are available;
-* only 96 deaths are observed;
-* 203 observations are right-censored;
-* the analysis assumes independent censoring;
-* later survival estimates are less precise because the risk set becomes smaller;
-* parametric AFT conclusions depend on the selected event-time distribution;
-* the Cox model shows a proportional hazards violation for `ejection_fraction`;
-* the Bayesian model is simplified and should be treated as demonstrative;
+* small sample size;
+* limited number of observed deaths;
+* high share of right-censored observations;
-* no external validation sample is used.
+* no external validation sample;
+* sensitivity of parametric models to distributional assumptions;
+* partial violation of the proportional hazards assumption in the Cox model.

 ## References